 The Foreign Policy Research Institute is dedicated to bringing the insights of scholarship to bear on the foreign policy and national security challenges facing the United States.
 It seeks to educate the public, teach teachers, train students, and offer ideas to advance U.S. national interests based on a nonpartisan, geopolitical perspective that illuminates contemporary international affairs through the lens of history, geography, and culture.

-Preparing Teachers: Unique among think tanks, FPRI offers professional development for high school teachers, through its Madeline and W.W.
-Keen Butcher History Institutes, a series of intensive weekend-long conferences on selected topics in U.S. and world history and a new richness to students across the nation.
+Preparing Teachers: Unique among think tanks, FPRI offers professional development for high school teachers through its Madeleine and W.W.
+Keen Butcher History Institute, a series of intensive weekend-long conferences on selected topics in U.S. and world history and international relations.
+These nationally known programs equip educators to bring lessons of a new richness to students across the nation.

 Teaching the Next Generation of Thinkers: At FPRI, we are proud to play a role in providing students – whether in high school, college, or graduate school – with a start in the fields of international relations, policy analysis, and public service.
 Interns gain experience in research, editing, writing, public speaking, and critical thinking.